-1.7 OWNER-FURNISHED PRODUCTS
+1.6 OWNER-FURNISHED PRODUCTS

 - A. Owner will furnish products indicated.
 The Work includes receiving, unloading, handling, storing, protecting, and installing Owner-furnished products. - B. Owner-Furnished Products: - 1.
-Coordination of Owner supplied information technology components.
+Coordination of Owner supplied information technology components. - 2.
+Coordination of Owner supplied equipment and furnishings.

-2. Coordination of Owner supplied equipment and furnishings.
+1.7 ACCESS TO SITE

-1.8 ACCESS TO SITE
+- A. General: Each Contractor shall have limited use of Project Site for construction operations as indicated on Drawings by the Contract limits and as indicated by requirements of this Section. - B. Use of Site: Limit use of Project Site to areas within the Contract limits indicated.
+Do not disturb portions of project site or building beyond areas in which the Work is indicated.

-- A. General: Each Contractor shall have limited use of Project site for construction operations as indicated on Drawings by the Contract limits and as indicated by requirements of this Section. - B. Use of Site: Limit use of Project site to areas within the Contract limits indicated.
-Do not disturb portions of Project site beyond areas in which the Work is indicated. - 1.
-Driveways, Walkways and Entrances: Keep driveways parking areas, loading areas, and entrances serving premises clear and available to the Owner and Construction Manager.
+- 1. Driveways, Walkways and Entrances: Keep driveways parking areas, loading areas, and entrances serving premises clear and available to the Owner and Construction Manager.
 Do not use these areas for parking or for storage of materials. - a.
 Schedule deliveries to minimize use of driveways and entrances by construction operations. - b.
-Schedule deliveries to minimize space and time requirements for storage of materials and equipment on-site. - C. Condition of Existing Grounds: Maintain portions of existing grounds, landscaping, and hardscaping affected by construction operations throughout construction period.
+Schedule deliveries to minimize space and time requirements for storage of materials and equipment on-site. - C. Condition of Existing Building and Grounds: Maintain portions of existing building, grounds, landscaping, and hardscaping beyond that affected by construction operations throughout construction period.
 Repair damage caused by construction operations.

-1.9 COORDINATION WITH OWNER OCCUPANTS
+1.8 COORDINATION WITH OWNER OCCUPANTS

-- A. Owner Limited Occupancy of Completed Areas of Construction: Owner reserves the right to occupy and to place and install equipment in completed portions of the Work, prior to Substantial Completion of the Work, provided such occupancy does not interfere with completion of the Work.
+- A. Owner Limited Occupancy of Portions of Building and Completed Areas of Construction: Owner reserves the right to leave furnishings and equipment in portions of building not undergoing major modifications.
+Protection of such furnishings and equipment shall be protected as necessary by the Contractor.
+The Owner further reserves the right to occupy and to place and install equipment in completed portions of the Work prior to Substantial Completion of the Work, provided such occupancy does not interfere with completion of the Work.
 Such placement of equipment and limited occupancy shall not constitute acceptance of the total Work. - 1.
 Architect will prepare a Certificate of Substantial Completion for each specific portion of the Work to be occupied prior to Owner acceptance of the completed Work. - 2.
 Obtain a Certificate of Occupancy from authorities having jurisdiction before limited Owner occupancy. - 3.
 Before limited Owner occupancy, mechanical and electrical systems shall be fully operational, and required tests and inspections shall be successfully completed.
 On occupancy, Owner will operate and maintain mechanical and electrical systems serving occupied portions of Work. - 4.
 On occupancy, Owner will assume responsibility for maintenance and custodial service for occupied portions of Work.

-1.10 WORK RESTRICTIONS
+1.9 WORK RESTRICTIONS